Rachine/Rachine.github.io/index.md

 ## Research

 Broadly, I'm interested in Speech and Language, Machine Learning, and Neuropsychology -- and trying to make links between all three.
-My  PhD  project focus  on the  automatic  assessment  of  cognitive,  linguistic,  and  emotional  disorders, which  affects  the  Speech Production of Huntington Disease patients.
+My  PhD  project focuses  on the  automatic  assessment  of  cognitive,  linguistic,  and  emotional  disorders, which  affects  the  Speech Production of Huntington Disease patients.

 <!-- On a long-term view, I -->
 <!-- Broadly speaking, my research has two overarching goals: First, I view human cognition as a complex computational process, and seek a deeper understanding of the computational mechanisms underlying the human ability to learn and organize information.
 Second, I draw on these insights to develop methods to improve current artificial intelligence systems. -->